-"Today's travelers are experiential," says Erik Wolf, executive director of the World Food Travel Association, whose membership of travel professionals and consumers is at 18,000 and, according to Wolf, growing exponentially.
-"They want to get out of the bus or the car and actively participate and learn and do."
+"Today's travelers are experiential," says Erik Wolf, executive director of the World Food Travel Association, a nonprofit educational organization whose community of food-focused travel professionals numbers 48,000, according to Wolf — up from 18,000 in 2013.
+"People want to get out of the bus or the car and actively participate and learn and do."

-Colorado-based Epitourean sells almost 100 different food-focused travel packages a year.
-It sent about 3,000 foodies to Italy in 2012, and this year is on track to send a few thousand more.
-Other popular destinations include California's Napa Valley, Charleston, South Carolina, and Savannah, Georgia, where low-country cuisine is the draw.
-Company President David Loy says that at least three-quarters of Epitourean's customers are over 50, and many splurge on a culinary vacation as a special way to celebrate a milestone birthday or anniversary.
+Epitourean, a Colorado-based tour company, offers more than 120 different food-focused travel packages — called Edible Destinations — a year.
+It sent more than 5,000 foodies to Italy in 2016, and this year is on track to send a few thousand more.
+Other popular destinations include California's Napa Valley; Charleston, S.C.; and Savannah, Ga., where Low Country cuisine is the draw.
+David Loy, the company's president, says that at least three-quarters of

-Cooking trips, says Loy, are "on people's bucket lists."
+Cooking trips, Loy says, are "on people's bucket lists."

-On the other hand, spending a week in a gorgeous riverside French manor in the Loire Valley while learning how to make chocolate soufflé and tasting artisanal cheeses is not going to be cheap.
+On the other hand, spending a week in a gorgeous riverside French chateau in the Loire Valley while learning how to make chocolate soufflé or tasting fine wine and artisanal cheese is not going to be cheap.
 Plan for around $3,000, not including your flight, for that sort of high-end experience.

-And look online for reviews not just of the tour operator, but also check out the venue where you'll be staying and cooking.
+And look online for reviews — not just of the tour operator, but also of the venue where you'll be staying and cooking.

 You can get weekly email alerts on the topics below.
 Just click “Follow.”Manage Alerts